dbuchko/tap-gitops/README.md

 1. In your user home directory, you'll find:
    * a kubectl config file to access the cluster that's been provisioned for you

+1. In your user home `downloads` directory, you'll find:
    * a `tanzu-cluster-essentials` tarball
    * a `tanzu-gitops-ri` tarball